Why Is COBRA So Expensive?

 My health insurance coverage didn’t cost this much when I was working.
 Why is keeping the same plan on COBRA so expensive?

 COBRA stands for Consolidated Omnibus Budget Reconciliation Act.
-It’s a law that allows you to keep your employer sponsored health insurance plan for up to 18 or 36 months.
-When you’re on COBRA, you have to pay the entire premium for your health insurance plan.
+It’s a law that allows you to keep your employer sponsored-health insurance plan for up to 18 or 36 months.
+When you’re on COBRA, you pay the entire premium for your health insurance plan.
 The employer doesn’t contribute anything to the premium.

 How Much Will You Pay?